How do smoking and vaping affect life insurance?

 There’s no particular type of life cover that’s best for smokers.
 What’s right for you will depend on your personal circumstances.
 Options include:

 It might be worth adding critical illness cover to your policy, for an extra cost.
-This can pay out if you’re diagnosed with a serious condition or illness that’s listed in your policy, such as cancer, a stroke or a heart attack.
+This can pay out if you’re diagnosed with a serious condition or illness that’s listed in your policy, such as some types of cancer, a stroke or a heart attack.

 Compare life insurance